Andros

 Outdated and clunky technology

-Many organizations still rely on Excel spreadsheets for tracking payer enrollment and credentialing, with health plans requiring hard copies of information instead of digital formats.
+Many organizations still rely on Excel spreadsheets for tracking provider data, with health plans requiring hard copies of information instead of digital formats.

 Disconnected data silos